 It's time to make reservations.
-We're expecting!
+We Have New Bengal Babies!

 Traditional Ragdolls are born completely white and start slowly getting their color at about 1 week of age and do not reach full color until between 3 and 4 years of age.